mnncorrect

 If you're not using CMake, the simple approach is to just copy the files - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's -I

 .
-This requires the external dependencies listed in extern/CMakeLists.txt
+This also requires the external dependencies listed in extern/CMakeLists.txt

 Haghverdi L, Lun ATL, Morgan MD, Marioni JC (2018).
 Batch effects in single-cell RNA-sequencing data are corrected by matching mutual nearest neighbors.
 Nat.
 Biotechnol.
 36(5):421-427